-The MS4A2 (Membrabe spanning 4-domains A2) gene codes for a subunit of the IgE-receptor protein.
-The IgE-receptor protein is found of the surface of mast cells and plays an important function in allergen response .
-[R]
+The MS4A2 (Membrane-spanning 4-domains A2) gene codes for a subunit of the IgE-receptor protein.
+The IgE-receptor protein is found on the surface of mast cells and plays an important function in allergen response .

-You can do a Histamine Test to check for elevated blood levels.
-You can also check your Tryptase levels, which is a marker for Mast Cell activation.
-(R)
+You can do a histamine test to check for elevated blood levels.
+You can also check your tryptase levels, which are markers for mast cell activation.

-Another study reported that the size of the skin prick test wheal to histamine after 50 min, the ‘histamine 50-skin-prick test’, was a useful diagnostic indicator; 82% of subjects with histamine intolerance maintained a wheal size greater than 3 mm compared with 18% of controls [R].
+The size of the wheel used in the “histamine 50-skin-prick test” can be a useful diagnostic indicator: in one study, 82% of subjects with histamine intolerance maintained a wheal size greater than 3 mm, compared with 18% of controls .

 I suggest just taking the DAO enzyme and see how you feel.

 The most common cause of histamine intolerance is a deficiency in DAO—an enzyme that breaks down histamine—due to gut damage or a microbial imbalance.
 It manifests with skin reactions and digestive symptoms after consuming histamine-rich foods and drinks.